 As the name suggests, a website redesign is a process of redesigning a website.
 The tricky part is that not all website redesigns demand the same process.

 You have a WordPress website that’s a couple of years old.
-You might want a few changes and adjustments to the colours, fonts, and imagery of the site.
+You might want a few changes and adjustments to the site’s colors, fonts, and imagery.
 In this case, you can keep the same WordPress theme and just update the images and CSS within it.

 In other instances, you might need to transfer from one entire CMS to another.
 Here’s an example:

 You might be using an old Joomla website, and you want to hop on a new WordPress website.
 In that case, you have to have a new website.
-You have changed, not just the design, but also the URL structure of all your site pages.
+This is because you have changed the design and the URL structure of all your site pages.

 Taking this example into consideration, the main elements of designing a website is:

 An existing website with a given domain name and a ‘new’ website will replace the old one on the same domain name URL.